PhoenixYork166/Cybersecurity-research/README.md

 ## python ./virus.py &&
 ## rm -rf ./virus.py
 ##
-# Part7 - DevOps tools exploitations
+# Part 7 - DevOps tools exploitations
 ## Remember that, DevOps are always LAZY :D
 ## DevOps operating in an Enterprise environment are essentially working with large numbers of networks, environments and OS
 ##